Markonis/markonis.github.io/_posts/2016-05-03-functional-programmers-toolbox.markdown

 ## The Benefits

-- The [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns){:target="_blank"} is achieved, because your business logic **does not need to know** for example how the sorting algorithm is implemented.
+- The **[separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns){:target="_blank"}** is achieved, because, your business logic **does not need to know** any details of how the higher order function is implemented.

-- Once a higher order function is written and tested, it can be reused many times, without any changes, because it is by nature generic.
+- Once a higher order function is written and tested, it **can be reused many times**, without any changes, because it is by nature **generic**.

-- The higher order functions we discussed are implemented in the standard library of most programming languages, and the principles of how they work are always the same.
+- The higher order functions we discussed are **implemented in the standard library** of most programming languages, and the principles of how they work are always the same.

 <center><img src="/images/good-job.jpg" style="height: 300px;"></center>